Understanding Medicare Advantage Plans

 Medicare Advantage is referred to as “Medicare Health Plans” in most Medicare books

 A Medicare Advantage Plan like an HMO or PPO, is a way to get your Medicare benefits.
 Unlike “Original Medicare,” in which the government pays for Medicare benefits when you receive them, Medicare Advantage Plans are offered by private companies approved by Medicare, and Medicare pays these companies to cover your Medicare benefits.
 If you join a Medicare Advantage Plan, the plan will provide all of your Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) coverage.
 In all types of Medicare Advantage Plans, you are always covered for emergency and urgent care.
-Medicare Advantage Plans must cover all of the services that Original Medicare covers except hospice care.
+Medicare Advantage Plans must cover all of the services that Original Medicare covers except hospice care (that's covered by original Medicare).

 Medicare Advantage plans are not free.
 It is important to remember that to get a Medicare Advantage plan, you must continue to pay your Part B premium, in addition any monthly premium the plan may charge you to be enrolled in it.